Haddel456/Haddel456/README.md

 # Hi there, I'm Hadeel 👋

-🎓 I'm a final-year Software Engineering student with a passion for technology and innovation.
+🎓 Software Engineering  with a passion for technology and innovation.
 I love to code, solve problems, and learn new things every day!

 ### A little about me:
 - 🌟 Fun, cheerful, and optimistic